 - Infertility and miscarriages

 A thyroid sonogram may also be recommended as a diagnostic test for hypothyroidism.
-In many cases of hypothyroidism, the sonogram shows the thyroid gland to be enlarged or have nodules, both of which are indicators of hypothyroidism.
+In many cases of hypothyroidism, a sonogram may show the thyroid gland to be enlarged or have nodules, both of which are indicators of hypothyroidism.
+Thyroid gland inflammation, such as found in cases of Hashimoto’s can also be seen in some cases.
+Dr. Melnick’s staff will email you a requisition for the test, which is performed in a radiology office.

-Most doctors prescribe synthetic thyroid hormone medications, such as Synthroid or Levothyroxine, to patients with hypothyroidism.
+Most doctors automatically prescribe synthetic thyroid hormone medications, such as Synthroid or Levothyroxine, to patients with hypothyroidism.
 However, 40% of patients do not experience relief from their symptoms with these medications.
-For this reason, Dr. Melnick prefers to prescribe natural thyroid medication made from the thyroid glands of pigs, which contain the identical thyroid hormones produced by the human thyroid gland.
+For this reason, Dr. Melnick prefers to treat his patients with a natural thyroid prescription medication generically known as NDT (Natural Dessicated Thyroid).
+It is made from the thyroid glands of pigs, which contain the identical thyroid hormones that are produced by the human thyroid gland.
+Armour Thyroid, which now has a generic identical twin sister, NP Thyroid, has been “grandfathered” for the treatment of hypothyroidism many years ago by the FDA because of its long history of safe and effective usage.
+If it did not have de facto FDA approval, it would have been removed from pharmacies’ shelves soon after 1972 when the FDA enacted legislation that all new drugs had to submit studies demonstrating safety and effectiveness before being approved for sale in pharmacies.

-Dr. Melnick has prescribed natural thyroid medication since he began his practice over 40 years ago.
-From his clinical observations, as well as his own personal experience taking natural thyroid medication, Dr. Melnick believes the results of treatment with natural thyroid medication are far superior to those seen with the synthetic medication that is commonly used today.
+Dr. Melnick has prescribed Natural Dessicated Thyroid since he began his practice over 40 years ago.
+From his clinical observations, as well as his own personal experience taking natural thyroid medication, Dr. Melnick believes that the results of treatment with natural thyroid medications are far superior to those seen with the synthetic medications that are commonly used today.
+Ninety to ninety five percent of people suffering with the symptoms of hypothyroidism will experience relief when they are taking adequate amounts of natural thyroid medications, whereas studies show that only 60% of patients experience symptomatic relief when treated with synthetic thyroid T4 only medications.
+For the small percentage of people that do not experience adequate symptomatic relief from treatment with NDT, Dr. Melnick uses a pure T3 protocol which helps all but 1% of the NDT non-responders.

-The optimal dose of natural thyroid cannot be determined by a person’s bloodwork.
-Dr. Melnick will gradually increase the dose of thyroid medication depending upon improvement in symptoms.
-It can take up to 12 weeks to find the ideal dosage to alleviate symptoms and lead to a better quality of life.
-During this time, Dr. Melnick will see the patient every 3-4 weeks to check in on symptoms and adjust dosages as needed.
-Diet can also play a major role in hypothyroidism, so this is discussed during followup visits as well.
-Often, these check-ins can be done via telemedicine, which is more efficient for patients who lead busy lifestyles.
+Dr. Melnick’s method will gradually increase the dose of thyroid medication depending upon improvement in symptoms.
+It can take up 12 to 16 weeks to find the ideal dosage to alleviate symptoms and lead to a better quality of life.
+During this time, Dr. Melnick will speak with a patient every 3-4 weeks to check in on their symptoms and adjust dosages as needed.